 - Use consistently: Install the extensions on all devices you use to ensure that learning is always present.

 Learning Japanese can be challenging, but with the right extensions, the process becomes more interactive and accessible.
 Tools like Mainichi, Rikaikun, and IPA Furigana are just the beginning.
-Try different combinations and find out which ones suit your learning style best.
+Try different combinations and discover which ones suit your learning style best.

-Do you already use any of these extensions or know of others that weren't mentioned?
+Do you already use any of these extensions or know others that were not mentioned?
 Share your recommendations and experiences in the comments!